0x77ff/Byte-Stealer/README.md

 • Cryptojacking(Btc address swapper, downloading crypto miner,probably xmrig, on victims computer)
 • better configuration (Script editor that doesn't require manual editing)
 • Edit the local drive (C:/) and overwrite the MBR(This will wipe the users system, super illegal and dangerous if accidentally ran)
-• Botnet functionality(Crypto mining, control  the botnet using webserver/website, probably using a replit webserver, i have made a working prototype with ddos, screenshots, and cmd commands)
+• Botnet functionality(Crypto mining, control  the botnet using webserver/website, probably using a replit webserver, i have made a working prototype with ddos, screenshots, and cmd commands.
+I am using replit webserver as it is easier to control many co.puters by sending commands that they will read deom teh web.
+Using a vpn and temp mail will hide your info from replit.com so you cant be traced)
 • Backdoor/rat functionality(will use the same replit webserver, but will have more specific commands for cmd prompt and powershell, and more features like mic record etc)
 • Self DDOS(Will try and run a ddos script on the victims pc ip address, This will hopefully make their router unusable, without any traceback to you)
 • Rootkit Functionality(Using Ctypes and the Windows API, this means you can execute commands like changing the users windows password(basic), or renaming Crucial system files)